55 results found

 Miles D, Sefton J, 2021, House prices and growth with fixed land supply, The Economic Journal, Vol: 131, Pages: 1815-1848, ISSN: 0013-0133

-This paper analyses housing costs and changing patterns of residential developmentover the long term in a dynamic general equilibrium.
-It makes two main points.
-First,in a growing economy where there are advantages to central location the speed of travelimprovements is crucial to the evolution of land and house prices.
-We derive an intuitivecondition for the rate of change in transport e¢ ciency that generates áat land and houseprices on a balanced growth path.
-Second, we present evidence that this conditionseems to have been approximately satisÖed in many developed economies between themid-nineteenth century and the mid-twentieth century, but that since then passengertransport improvements have slowed down.
-Once that happens we move o§the balancedgrowth path.
-Our calibrated model suggests this has been the crucial factor behindrising housing costs in many countries in recent decades.
-We use the model to helpunderstand the similarities and di§erences between long term movements in home pricesin the US and the UK and how they may di§er in the future.
+We analyse housing costs and patterns of residential development over the long term in a dynamic general equilibrium.
+We show that in a growing economy the speed of travel improvements is crucial to the evolution of land and house prices.
+We derive a condition for the rate of change in transport efficiency that generates flat land and house prices on a balanced growth path.
+We present evidence that this condition was satisfied in many countries between the mid-nineteenth century and the mid-twentieth century, but since then passenger transport improvements have slowed down with major implications for how house prices evolve.